UCLComputerScience/pgta/ra.md

 Check the [announced vacancies](https://tinyurl.com/mm69m93w).
 Vacancies will remain open for at least 15 days.

-To apply, plese fill the [form](https://forms.gle/DAMEZXiiwoX3nsJn9).
+To apply, please fill the [form](https://forms.gle/DAMEZXiiwoX3nsJn9).

-More info about each module see the [module catalgue](https://www.ucl.ac.uk/module-catalogue/).
+More info about each module see the [module catalogue](https://www.ucl.ac.uk/module-catalogue/).

-Each RA is being asked to contribute 40 TA hours total per academic year.
+Each RF is being asked to contribute 40 TA hours total per academic year.
 Undergraduate modules are a priority, and need your help the most.

 #### 2) Get an offer

-We (not the Module Lead) will inform you if your application was considered within no more than 20 work days after the vacancy was published.
+Tobias (not the Module Lead) will inform you if your application was considered within no more than 20 work days after the vacancy was published.

 Under no circumstances should Module Leads contact applicants or vice versa directly to appoint them to modules, without following the steps above.